The Project Leadership Mentor helping business managers lead technology projects using a simple CLARITY-COLLABORATION-CADENCE framework.

 • Tickets are auto-assigned to the right teams

-• Month 1: Train model on past tickets
+• Month 1: Model trained on past tickets.

-• Month 2–3: Pilot in limited regions or product lines
+• Month 2–3: Pilot in limited regions and/or product lines.

-• Month 4–5: Expand to more teams, refine edge cases
+• Month 4–5: Expanded to several teams, and some edge cases refined.

 Example 2: